zjdssljc/GTFKAN/README.md

 ## Data sets
-The `datasets` folder contains all the experimental data used by GTFKAN: [MDAD](http://chengroup.cumt.edu.cn/MDAD) and [aBiofilm](http://bioinfo.imtech.res.in/manojk/abiofilm/).
+The `data` folder contains all the experimental data used by GTFKAN: [MDAD](http://chengroup.cumt.edu.cn/MDAD) and [aBiofilm](http://bioinfo.imtech.res.in/manojk/abiofilm/).
 In the `data/MDAD` and `data/aBiofilm` folders we have complete data on microbes, drugs and diseases.

 #### Data description